There are actually two important questions here.

 All chinchillas will be different in which toys, accessories, and items they prefer to play with and even chew on.

-Also, be sure to only be using toys that are chinchilla safe.
+Also, be sure to only use toys that are chinchilla safe.

-Some common items that chinchillas enjoy to play with can include the following (we will also cover these items in-depth later in this post)
+Some common items that chinchillas enjoy playing with can include the following (we will also cover these items in-depth later in this post)

 - Chew Sticks Such As Apple Orchard Sticks